Orange-OpenSource/casskop/documentation/description.md

 The configuration of the Cassandra image has been delegated to init-containers that are executed prior to the Cassandra container when the pod is started.

+#### Initcontainer 1 : init-config

-The init containers are responsible for the foloowing actions :
+The init containers is responsible for the foloowing actions :
 - copy the default Cassandra configuration from user's provided Cassandra image.

+Configuration:
+- The init-config container is by default the baseImage Cassandra image that can be changed using `Spec.initContainerImage`.
+- The default command executed by the init-container is `cp -vr /etc/cassandra/* /bootstrap"` and can be changed using `Spec.initContainerCmd`

+#### Initcontainer 2 : bootstrap

+The bootstrap Container :
 - applying files and additional jar from the bootstrap image to the default configuration
 - applying the user's configmap custom configuration (if any) on top of the default configuration
 - modifying the configuration to be suitable to run with Casskop: